Digital-Media/sco_2023/drones/README.md

-# The Sky’s the Limit: Developing for Drones
+# The Sky's the Limit: Developing for Drones

 This repository contains the code for drone programming session of the Spatial Computing course at the University of Applied Sciences Upper Austria.